Boston Elevator Injury Attorney

 - The elevator door malfunctioning as a passenger enters or exits

 - The elevator stopping at a location other than a floor level of the building

 Common Injuries from Elevators and Escalators

 Trip-and-fall injuries are the most common elevator injuries, and they normally result in cuts and bruises.
 But in some cases, the victim can sustain serious ham, such as broken bones, torn ligaments, spinal cord injuries, or head trauma.
 Door strikes often result in bruises, broken bones, crush injuries, and even amputations.
 Sudden stops, or an elevator that drops suddenly, can result in neck and spine injuries, knee and ankle compression, and trauma to the head from hitting the walls of the elevator.

 Escalator injuries are often the result of some article of clothing getting tangled in the tracks.
 The garment then wraps around the person’s body and pulls them into the mechanical gearing under the escalator’s surface.
 Small children are also at risk of getting fingers and toes entangled in the moving joins of an escalator.
 In most cases, this results in amputation.

 It can be difficult to determine who is responsible for an accident involving an escalator or elevator.
-The lawyers at DiBella Law Offices, P.C., have over a decade of experience working to protect the rights of Boston personal injury victims.
+The lawyers at DiBella Law Offices, P.C., have nearly two decades of experience working to protect the rights of Boston personal injury victims.
 We know that not only are you worried about making a full recovery, but also about the high cost of the medical treatment you require.
 Our compassionate attorneys will work on your behalf to determine the cause of the accident and who should be held financially responsible for your injuries.